dan2-ux/pi5_sensehat_playground/README.md

 ### Step 4: run file **playground_sense.py**
 **Warining**: If you just start docker and go straight into running the code.
 As current value is now None, just like every other value.
 Consider, changing ambient on, color and Intensity.
-If there is nothing wrong you should able to control sensehat's light using api on PlayGround.
+If there is nothing wrong you should able to control sensehat's light using api on PlayGround or natively control using joystick.

 ### Using Guide: